mjarkk/wotnlclans/README.md

 # World of tanks NL/BE clans
-The new wot nl/be clans site as update for [wotnlclans.mkopenga.com](https://wotnlclans.mkopenga.com)
+The new wot nl/be clans site hosted on [wotnlclans.mkopenga.com](https://wotnlclans.mkopenga.com)
 On this site you can view the all the NL/BE clans and their stats

 ## Why?